HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/site_prep_content_author/prep_site_toolbar/index.md

 You can influence the order of the toolbar tabs by setting ordinals on the toolbar content nodes.
 Use the theme that is set on the toolbar content root.
 To enable intercommunication with the main page, you must set the page parameter `ibm.portal.toolbar.isToolbarPage = true` for your custom toolbar content pages and content labels.

+!!! note
-**Note:** As this parameter is already set on the Toolbar Content Root parent node, the new page or label inherits it.
+    As this parameter is already set on the Toolbar Content Root parent node, the new page or label inherits it.
 Therefore, you cannot set it as a new parameter.
 You need to edit the existing parameter and overwrite the inherited value of `true` explicitly with the value `true`.
 Then, you can view the new page or label on the toolbar side navigation.

 To use the XML configuration interface for creating and managing your toolbar tabs, set this parameter as follows: